-Depending on the particular scope of the proposal, participation of Police Authorities is welcome.
+Depending on the particular scope of the proposal, participation of Police and/or Customs Authorities is welcome.

-In order to ensure the active involvement of and timely feedback from relevant security practitioners, proposals should plan a mid-term deliverable consisting in the assessment of the project's mid-term outcomes, performed by the practitioners involved in the project.
+To ensure the active involvement of and timely feedback from relevant security practitioners, proposals should plan a mid-term deliverable consisting in the assessment of the project's mid-term outcomes, performed by the practitioners involved in the project.